theirc/airbel/src/_studies/evaluating-the-potential-impact-of-cash-transfers-on-womens-experience-of-violence-and-wellbeing.md

 start_date: 2016-01-01 00:00:00
 end_date: 2019-01-01 00:00:00
 title: >-
-  Evaluating the Potential Impact of Cash Transfers on Women’s Experience of Violence and Wellbeing
+  Evaluating the potential impact of cash transfers on women’s experience of violence and wellbeing
 featured: false
 evergreen: false
 focuses: